Born: January 06, 1968

 Date of Birth: January 6, 1968

 Columbia Pictures bought his script for Boyz N the Hood (1991) and budgeted it at $7 million.
-Singleton notes that much of the story comes from his own experiences in South Central LA and credits his parents with keeping him off the street.
+At the time, Singleton noted that much of the story came from his own experiences in South Central LA and credited his parents with keeping him off the street.

 The film's widespread acclaim at the Cannes Film Festival that year extended to American audiences and critics that summer.
 Boyz was remembered by the Academy of Motion Picture Arts and Sciences the following February, when Singleton garnered two Oscar nominations: one for Best Original Screenplay and the other for Best Director—becoming the first African-American and the youngest person to be nominated for the latter honor.

 His next three films didn't match the critical and financial success of Boyz—1993's Poetic Justice, a surrealistic probe of street violence distinguished by the performance of Janet Jackson; 1994's Higher Learning, a sledgehammer study of racial polarization in America's colleges; and Shaft, a remake of the popular film and television show about a private eye in New York.
 He went on to land the job of directing 2 Fast 2 Furious (2003), a sequel to 2001's highly successful The Fast and the Furious, followed by Four Brothers (2005), starring Mark Wahlberg.